jjiantong/FastPGM/docs/source/param.rst

 * ``-g``: group size, used in the implementation of PC-Stable (default 1)
 * ``-a``: significance level alpha, used in constraint-based methods like PC-Stable (default 0.05)
-* ``-ss``: whether to save the learned BN structure, 0 for no, 1 for yes (default 1)
+* ``-ss``: whether to save the learned structure, 0 for no, 1 for yes (default 1)

 Parameters Related to Parameter Learning
 ========================================

-For the tasks that include parameter learning, you can use ``-sp`` to specify whether to save the learned BN parameters or not (default 1).
+For the tasks that include parameter learning, you can use ``-sp`` to specify whether to save the learned parameters or not (default 1).